cervalx/quickstart-collaborators/wanted-design/system-design.md

 #### Main page

-- Most imporant info at a glance:
+- Most important info at a glance:
   - Calender week and month view: day of week, hour of trading day, upcoming bank holidays, upcoming earnings of positions/watchlist
   - tradingedge posts about positions/watchlist; potential new stocks